Appendix B. Using KVM Virtualization on Multiple Architectures

 By default, KVM virtualization on Red Hat Enterprise Linux 7 is compatible with the AMD64 and Intel 64 architectures.
-However, starting with Red Hat Enterprise Linux 7.5, KVM virtualization is also supported on the following architectures, thanks to the introduction of the kernel-alt
+However, starting with Red Hat Enterprise Linux 7.5, KVM virtualization is also supported on the following architectures, thanks to the introduction of the kernel-alt packages:

 Note that when using virtualization on these architectures, the installation, usage, and feature support differ from AMD64 and Intel 64 in certain respects.
 For more information, see the sections below: